19hours/sg-statutes/Acts/Defence Science and Technology Agency Act.md

 10\. —(1) As soon as the accounts of the Agency and the financial statements have been audited in accordance with the provisions of this Act, a copy of the audited financial statements signed by the Chairman and certified by the auditor, together with a copy of any report made by the auditor, shall be submitted to the Minister.

-(2) The Minister shall as soon as practicable cause a copy of the audited financial statements and of the auditor’s report to be presented to the committee appointed by the Prime Minister under section 30(2).
+(2) The Minister shall as soon as practicable cause a copy of the audited financial statements and of the auditor’s report to be presented to the committee appointed by the Prime Minister under section 30.

+[Act 5 of 2018 wef 01/04/2018]

 ## LEGISLATIVE HISTORY